Skip to main content

 In addition, recent human pharmacologic studies of investigational therapies targeting LPA expression in the liver have demonstrated the ability to potently lower circulating Lp(a) concentrations by greater than 80%.
 The potential for these medicines to lower the risk of recurrent ASCVD events in patients with high Lp(a) is being tested in ongoing cardiovascular outcomes trials.

 We believe that these prior studies provide substantial evidence for the potential utility of a single-course medicine to lower Lp(a) in a patient population with both high risk and high unmet need.
-In partnership with Eli Lilly, we are working toward developing a novel gene editor to target the LPA gene through this discovery stage program.
+In collaboration with Eli Lilly, we are working toward developing a novel gene editor to target the LPA gene through this research-stage program.

 Our pipeline